 Major industrial hazardous material (HazMat) incidents are thankfully rare.
 However, with the many thousands of highly toxic chemicals..Read more.

-The Proengin AP2C detector uses Flame Photometry and primarily detects the presence of sulphur and phosphorus.
+The Proengin AP4C detector uses Flame Photometry and primarily detects the presence of sulphur and phosphorus and a number of other toxic substances..

 A lookalike simulation detector can indicate a reading as a result of a simulation stimulus that represents a substance containing either sulphur of phosphorus.